-According to the National Center for PTSD, posttraumatic stress disorder, about 8 million Americans have PTSD during a given year.
-Women are more likely to develop PTSD, with a lifetime incidence of 1 in 10.
+According to the National Center for PTSD, posttraumatic stress disorder, about 8 million Americans have PTSD during any given year.
+While the signs of PTSD in women don't differ greatly from signs of PTSD in men, women are more likely to develop PTSD, with a lifetime incidence of 1 in 10.
 For men, it’s 1 in 25.

-Yet an even higher number of Americans experience trauma each year.
-So when does suffering a traumatic event lead to suffering from a traumatic disorder?
+Yet an even higher number of Americans experience and show signs of trauma each year.
+So when does suffering a traumatic event lead to suffering from PTSD?

 “PTSD is a mental health diagnosis characterized by five events or symptoms,” says Dr. Chad Wetterneck, PhD, clinical supervisor for Rogers Behavioral Health.

-Here, Dr. Wetterneck walks us through each sign:
+Here, Dr. Wetterneck walks us through each sign of PTSD:

 “While we are continuing to learn more about it’s complicated symptoms and diagnosis, there is no ‘cure’ for PTSD—we cannot fully remove a traumatic memory from the brain,” says Dr. Wetterneck.

-“However, there are proven treatments that greatly reduce the symptoms and help people more forward with healthy lives.”
+“However, there are proven treatments that greatly reduce the symptoms and help people move forward with healthy lives.”